I'm Honey!

 If true, my husband faces over three months of reconditioning his body and mind.
 He arrived home ready to tackle this next phase: three days a week, three hours each, at Shirley Ryan’s Outpatient Care, combined with two days of home therapy.
 I’m grateful for Shirley Ryan’s plan and his determination to recover.

-EXHAUSTION’S CRUSHING EMBRACE
+EXHAUSTION’S CRUSHING EMBRACE: ADJUSTMENT DISORDER

 Despite relief, a crushing wave of exhaustion washed over me as we arrived home.
 Imploding, not exploding, was my initial reaction.
 I was ready to collapse.

 Within hours, reality set in.
 Exhausted and overwhelmed, I realized our life would never be the same.
 I lay beside my darling husband, mourning our loss and fearing the unknown path ahead.
+It’s normal to feel sad during such times of change, and acknowledging these emotions is an important part of the adjustment process.

-FINDING MY WAY THROUGH THE LABYRINTH
+FINDING MY WAY THROUGH THE LABYRINTH OF A MAJOR LIFE CHANGE

 image of shelly and honey good smiling at looking at each other through life's changes

 After a week of “time” and staying true to my emotions, my husband’s needs, and our needs as a couple, I navigated my personal labyrinth and felt the suffocating cloud lift.
 Positive thoughts began to bloom.
+During this period of adjustment, it was important to recognize and address negative thoughts, as managing these unhelpful mental patterns was crucial for maintaining my mental health.

-REALIZATIONS WITH GENTLE UNFOLDING
+MENTAL HEALTH REALIZATIONS WITH GENTLE UNFOLDING

 Here is what I have come to realize: